Assassination of Ninoy Aquino: Funeral

 Even though Aquino was embalmed by renowned embalmer Frank Malabed, Aquino's mother Aurora instructed the embalmer not to apply makeup on the body, so that the public may see "what they did to my son."
-His remains laid in state for eight days.
+His remains lay in state for eight days.
 However, Aquino's family decided to display Aquino with the blood-stained safari jacket he wore upon his assassination, and refused any makeup to disguise the visible wounds in his face.
 Thousands of supporters flocked to Aquino's wake, which took place at his house on Times Street in West Triangle, Quezon City.
 During this time, his remains was also brought to Santo Domingo Church.
 Aquino's wife, Corazon, and children Ballsy, Pinky, Viel, Noynoy, and Kris arrived from Boston the day after the assassination.
 In a later interview, Aquino's eldest daughter, Ballsy (now Aquino-Cruz), recounted that they learnt of the assassination through a phone call from Kyodo News.
 She was initially shocked upon being asked to confirm if her father had indeed been killed.
 The report of the assassination was verified to Aquino's family when Shintaro Ishihara, an acquaintance of Ninoy and a member of the Japanese Parliament, called Cory and informed her that Kiyoshi Wakamiya, a journalist who had been with Ninoy in the flight from Taipei to Manila, confirmed the shooting to him.

+Rolando D. Galman's grave at Manila Memorial Park – Sucat.

 Aquino's remains were later brought to Tarlac for a funeral in Concepcion and at the Hacienda Luisita Chapel.
 Those were later returned to Santo Domingo Church, where his funeral was held on August 31.
 Following a Mass at 9 am, with the Cardinal Archbishop of Manila, Jaime Sin officiating, the funeral procession brought his remains to Manila Memorial Park in Parañaque.
 The flatbed truck that served as his hearse wound through Metro Manila for 12 hours.
 It passed by Rizal Park, where the Philippine flag had been brought to half-staff.
 Aquino's casket finally reached the memorial park at around 9 pm.
 More than two million people lined the streets for the procession.
 Some stations like the church-run Radio Veritas and DZRH were the only stations to cover the entire ceremony.
+The funeral route was planned by Butz Aquino, Ninoy's brother, and his friends.

+On the day of Galman's own funeral in Manila on November 11, 1983, Galman's 10-year-old son Reynaldo was photographed making the Laban sign with his hand.